prototypsthlm/Switchboard/README.md

 Node package
 -------------

-Optionally install as node package and:
+Optionally install as a node package and:

 1. var sb = require('switchboard');